mh3nj/Aether/visaOfficer.md

 Aether is a professional desktop application for web developers and SEO specialists. it consolidates 31 individual tools into 12 integrated tabs, all running fully offline on the user's machine.

-the project was conceived, designed, and built entirely by Mohsen Jafari — solo — over the course of one month, under significant technical constraints due to internet restrictions in iran.
+the project was conceived, designed, and built entirely by Mohsen Jafari;solo;over the course of one month, under significant technical constraints due to internet restrictions in iran.

 it is not a prototype or a concept. it is a complete, stable, working application used for real professional work.